Last Updated: November 6, 2024

 Mickey Rooney was a film and stage actor, comedian, and radio entertainer who had a net worth of $20 thousand at the time of his death in 2014.
 Mickey Rooney appeared in over 300 films across a nine-decade career.
 He started as a child actor in vaudeville, and as a teenager began starring as the popular character Andy Hardy in a series of films for MGM.
 The top box-office draw between 1939 and 1941, Rooney's film credits included "Boys Town," "Babes in Arms," "Young Tom Edison," and "Strike Up the Band," as well as later acclaimed roles in movies such as "National Velvet" and "The Black Stallion."
 Mickey carved out an incredibly successful career that brought dozens more awards including an Academy Award and an Emmy.

 He was married eight times and had 11 children.
-Mickey died on April 6, 2014 at the age of 93.
+Mickey died on April 6, 2014, at the age of 93.
 In the days following Mickey's death, it was revealed that his total estate was only valued at $18,000.
-In his later years, Mickey was a vocal advocate fighting elder abuse, specifically with regards to their finances.
+In his later years, Mickey was a vocal advocate for fighting elder abuse, specifically with regard to their finances.
 Before he died, Mickey was forced to sue his own stepson for grossly mismanaging his estate and losing millions of dollars.

 Highest Paid Actor